 All the team members had completed training on safeguarding vulnerable adults and children via the online training system.
-And the regular pharmacist had completed additional training via the Centre for Pharmacy Postgraduate Education.
+And the regular pharmacist, the accuracy checking technician and a pharmacy technician had completed additional training via the Centre for Pharmacy Postgraduate Education.
 The team members gave several examples of symptoms that would raise their concerns.
 And they said they would discuss their concerns with the pharmacist on duty, at the earliest opportunity.
 Several safeguarding guidance documents were affixed to a dispensary wall.
-These included a Kirklees guide to reporting a concern about a vulnerable child, and a Rowlands guide to reporting concerns about adults and children.
-The team members had noticed some elderly people who were forgetting to take their medicines on time.
-They had offered to dispense their medicines in multi-compartmental compliance packs to help them remember.
+These included guidance from the Royal Pharmaceutical Society on reporting concerns about adults and children.
+The team had recently raised concerns it had about a person's mental health.